“Hard Rivalry for Buddhism’s Soft Power.” Asia Times, August 25, 2025.

 Interviewed by Voice of America on my experience learning bahasa Indonesia, “Jack Ingin Pelajari Budaya Tionghoa (Jack wants to learn Chinese Culture).”
 April 23, 2013.

-Interviewed and quoted in Yanrong Pang, “Buddhism: From Silence to Activism.”
+Quoted in Yanrong Pang, “Buddhism: From Silence to Activism.”
 Orbis Magazine (November 2012): 16-18.

-Interviewed and quoted in Lu Caixia, “The Kusu Pilgrimage: An Enduring Myth.”
+Quoted in Lu Caixia, “The Kusu Pilgrimage: An Enduring Myth.”
 International Institute for Asian Studies Newsletter 59 (Spring 2012): 50-51.

-Interviewed and quoted in Fabius Chen, “When the Student Becomes the Teacher.”
+Quoted in Fabius Chen, “When the Student Becomes the Teacher.”
 The Ridge (Sep 2009): 5-7.